farbanas/rota-3/EXPLANATION.md

 ```

 **Explanation:**
-- **npx create-next-app@latest rotation-app:** This command initializes a new Next.js application named "rotation-app".
+- `npx create-next-app@latest rotation-app`: Initializes a new Next.js application named "rotation-app".
-- **cd rotation-app:** Changes the current directory to the newly created project folder.
+- `cd rotation-app`: Changes the current directory to the newly created project folder.

 **Importance:**
 - Setting up a new project using `create-next-app` ensures that all necessary configurations and dependencies are set up correctly.
 It provides a quick start with a pre-configured Next.js environment.